zeebe-io/zeebe-chaos/chaos-days/blog/2023-05-15-SST-Partitioning-toggle/index.md

     * disable the SST partitioning
     * restart the cluster
     * verify the readiness
-    * verify that job is activateable
+    * verify that job is activatable
     * complete the job (in consequence the PI)

 ### Expected

-When operating a cluster, I can enable the SST partitioning without an impact in executing existing process instance.
+When operating a cluster, I can enable the SST partitioning without an impact on executing existing process instances.
 Existing PIs should still be executable and completable.

 ### Actual

-As linked above I used again our [benchmark/setup](https://github.com/camunda/zeebe/tree/main/benchmarks/setup) scripts to setup a cluster.
+As linked above I used again our [benchmark/setup](https://github.com/camunda/zeebe/tree/main/benchmarks/setup) scripts to set up a cluster.

 #### First Part: Verify Steady state
-In order to verify the readiness and run all actions I used the [zbchaos](https://github.com/zeebe-io/zeebe-chaos/tree/zbchaos-v1.0.0) tool.
+To verify the readiness and run all actions I used the [zbchaos](https://github.com/zeebe-io/zeebe-chaos/tree/zbchaos-v1.0.0) tool.

-Verifying the readiness is fairly easy with zbchaos.
+Verifying readiness is fairly easy with zbchaos.

 ```shell
 $ zbchaos verify readiness -v